leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 4.1 Compile the model.

-This necessary, because of all the changes we did to the PhysiCell custom.cpp code, the embedding module.
+This is necessary, because of all the changes we did in the PhysiCell custom.cpp code and the embedding module.
 And even the physigym python module is installed in editable mode (have a look at the pip install command in the Make file), the module has still to be built and installed once.
 ```bash
 make